jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 At this point
-[in the original paper](https://www.dropbox.com/s/tx2b84kae4bw1p4/paper.pdf) there is almost a page dealing with problems in shrinking that lead to invalid shrunk data.
-However, this problem does not occur in _jqwik's_ implementation so I leave those sections out.
+[in the original paper](https://www.dropbox.com/s/tx2b84kae4bw1p4/paper.pdf) there is almost a full page discussing problems in shrinking that lead to invalid shrunk data.
+However, this is not an issue in _jqwik's_ implementation.
 In general, _jqwik_ supports [integrated shrinking](https://jqwik.net/docs/current/user-guide.html#integrated-shrinking);
 thereby all preconditions added during data generation will also be preserved while shrinking.